 Thought I’d document for people what IT folk go through.
-Got a full answer, but no satisfaction, while writing this so there’s a near complete story here.
+Got answers, but no satisfaction, while writing this so there’s a near complete story here.

-The year: 2019, near the end of the year I got a call from Level 3 telling us we were maxing out our pipe and perhaps we’d like to consider fiber with them.
+The year: 2019, near the end of the year I got a call from Level 3 (which gets gobble up by Lumen in a bit,) telling us we were maxing out our pipe and perhaps we’d like to consider fiber with them.
 We had an old bonded T1 for reasons that you’d have to be in the film production industry and have dealt with ISDN 128K voice recorders to understand.
 BRI v PRI.
 Ancient tech that somehow got standard and we had to maintain.

 Should be noted I’m pretty sure the company we signed up with was Time Warner/ TW Telecom, which got bought out by Level 3.
 So for this article: Time Warner -> TW Telecom (rebrand) -> Level 3 (acquisition) -> CenturyLink (unknown) -> Lumen (rebrand).